 - the requested modifications to the resource within the DataMgmtAssistSubscPatch data structure, in case the HTTP PATCH method is used.

-NOTE: An alternative service consumer (i.e. other than the one that requested the creation of the targeted resource) can initiate this request.
+NOTE: An alternative service consumer (i.e., other than the ones that previously requested the creation/update of the targeted resource) can initiate this request.

 2a.
-Upon success, the AIMLE Server shall update the targeted "AIMLE Data Management Assistance Subscriptions" resource accordingly and respond with either:
+Upon success, the AIMLE Server shall update the targeted "Individual AIMLE Data Management Assistance Subscription" resource accordingly and respond with either: